Wicksteed Park

-Wicksteed Park is a Grade II listed park in Kettering, Northamptonshire, England, which includes an amusement park within its grounds.
+Wicksteed Park is a Grade II listed park described as a unique urban park with rides in Kettering, Northamptonshire, England.
 The park is located in the south-east of Kettering, on the western edge of Barton Seagrave village.
-The park is owned by the Wicksteed Charitable Trust, with the amusement park being run by its trading subsidiary company Wicksteed Park Ltd (replaced by Wicksteed Trading Ltd after going into administration in 2020).
+The park is owned by the Wicksteed Charitable Trust, with the urban park being run by its trading subsidiary company Wicksteed Park Ltd (replaced by Wicksteed Trading Ltd after going into administration in 2020).

 Foundation

 The park was founded by Charles Wicksteed, a wealthy industrialist who owned the engineering works of Charles Wicksteed & Co.
 Ltd in Kettering.
 In 1913 he purchased the meadowland, which was part of the Barton Seagrave Hall estate, with the intention of building a model village for his workers, to be called the Barton Seagrave Garden Suburb Estate.
 The Wicksteed Village Trust was set up to run the enterprise.
 After World War I, when local authorities were building public housing, Wicksteed decided instead to create a park with leisure facilities for local people, with refreshments and attractions, for which a modest charge was made, funding the provision of a free playground and sporting facilities.

 The first playground equipment, manufactured by Wicksteed's company, had been installed in 1917 and an artificial lake fed by the Ise Brook was constructed in 1921, with the park officially opened that year.
 By 1926 the park had a pavilion and theatre building, a rose garden, a water chute, bandstand, and fountain.
 The water chute was designed by Charles Wicksteed and a few years later was given a new roof.
 Barton Seagrave Hall was purchased by Charles Wicksteed in 1928.
 In 1931 a railway track was built around the edge of the lake.
 Charles Wicksteed died in 1931 and the Wicksteed Village Trust continued his work, adding features and facilities to the park.